alighost65/macOS-Animation/README.md

 # macOS-Animation
-Script that enable or disable animation on macOS
+Script that enables or disables animations on macOS

 ## TODO:
 - [ ] Refactor it more nicely (make it a script).